naver/egjs/CONTRIBUTING.md

 5. Run `grunt jshint` for linting. (update until without any error or warnings)
 6. Run `grunt jscs` to check code style. (update until without any error or warnings)
 7. Run test code by `grunt test OR grunt test:MODULE_NAME`.
-   Make sure tests are all passed at least in Chrome(desktop and latest) and grunt qunit module.
+   Make sure tests are all passed at least in Chrome(latest desktop version) and grunt qunit module.
 8. Write commit log following convention and push to your repository branch.
 9. Create a new PR from your branch to egjs.
 10. Wait for reviews.